ysBach/amateur_astro_cat/README.md

 $ python find_targets.py
 ```

-It will use all ~200 targets, using the current time ± 2 hour at Seoul.
+It will use all ~200 targets, using the **current time ± 2 hour at Seoul**.
 Any object above minimum altitude 30˚ will be plotted.